zinchenko-ihor/DevOps_online/m5/Task5.1/README.md

 ***Result of task 5.1*** <br>

 <details><summary>PART 1</summary><br>
-1. Log in to the system as root user.
+1. Log in to the system as root user. <br>

 ```
 sudo su
 ```